iChaos26/TF_Fast-Implementation/README.md

 A prebuilt tensor ambient, with TF 2.0.
 The fastest way is to download docker prebuilt TensorFlow with gpu: https://www.tensorflow.org/install/docker

 ## What is done so far:
--Inicial Implementation.
+-Inicial Implementation.<br />
--Gradient Boosted Trees: Model understanding
+-Gradient Boosted Trees: Model understanding.

 ## TF Docker:
 Install Docker and NVIDIA Docker support: